EasterCompany/Auto-Server/README.md

 # Update

-Update all your git repositories recursively including submodules and packages with a single command.
+Pull latest updates from all your git repositories recursively including submodules and packages with a single command.

 ```bash
 ./o update